solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 1. <!-- profit_processing-5865 -->: `3 bil/H` looks pretty good, huh?
 But take a look at the daily volume. `220` units sold a day.
 In an hour of processing at 2k mastery, you could produce `25k` dawn fallen silk, which is enough to fully supply the market for almost two weeks.
 Therefore you should take the `3 bil/H` figure with a huge grain of salt.
 Effectively what it means is: any time spent on this recipe is very much worth it but this time is heavily limited. -> **Problem 1: Limited demand**

-2. <!-- profit_processing-4264 -->: Mythril ingots, mythril shards and mythril ore needed to craft pure mythril crystals are extremely hard to come by.
+2. <!-- profit_processing-4264 -->: Mythril ingots, mythril shards and mythril ore are needed to craft pure mythril crystals and are extremely hard to come by.
 Pre-orders fill slowly and there is no way to gather them efficiently.
-The question now becomes whether the profit is still worth it considering the effort it takes to get the materials.  -> **Problem 2: Limited supply**
+To while the recipe is profitable, the real question is whether the profit is worth the effort of getting the materials.  -> **Problem 2: Limited supply**

 3. Since supply and/or demand for those items is so small, prices tend to fluctuate a lot.
 Unfortunately, a slight change in input material or product price can easily make these recipes go from `+3 bil/H` to `-3 bil/H` -> **Problem 3: Price fluctuations and razor-thin margins**

 Niche market processing means researching recipes on your own and dealing with the inherent difficulties of these recipes:
 - Dealing with problem 1: Expand your profit avenues by crafting and selling multiple items at once to not oversupply the market.
 - Dealing with problem 2: You can address supply problems by pre-ordering items or crafting/gathering them yourself.
-- Dealing with problem 3: Forming product chains can be a good way to stabilize margins, for example turning metal solvent into pure crystal, where the saved tax on the metal solvent can be difference between turning a profit on the craft or not.
+- Dealing with problem 3: Forming product chains can be a good way to stabilize margins, for example turning metal solvent into pure crystal, where the saved tax on the metal solvent can be the difference between turning a profit on the craft or not.

 I hope this outlines why niche market processing is a lot more difficult to get into than processing for the common markets.
 To get into niche market processing, you'll be spending initial time on research and then time each day checking prices and listing/re-listing items.
-The time spent processing and managing your sales can far exceed what you could make through other activities.
+The return on the time spent processing and managing your sales can far exceed what you could make through other activities.
 But I personally find it quite stressful.

 That's why I tend to look at niche market processing not as `profit per hour` but `profit per headache`.
 Make of that what you will :)